omonimus1/blog-jade-rubick/content/posts/2021-03-20--communication-is-shared-state/index.md

 ## Human serialization is lossy, too

 Our serialization is lossy -- people listen poorly, or use pre-existing state and biases as they listen.
-And we similarly are poor at serializing our thoughts to give to other people.
+We are poor at serializing our thoughts to give to other people.
 The protocols we use for communication are ill-defined, and ambiguous.
 And just like computer systems, they require a lot of processing power to transfer even simple messages back and forth.

 ## Errors compound the more people you're dealing with